FNALLPC/cmsdas-ROOT/episodes/03-root-and-cpp-read-and-write.md

 :::::::::::::::::::::::::::::: keypoints

-- ROOT defines the file format in which all of the CMS Open Data is stored.
+- ROOT defines the file format in which all of the CMS data is stored.
 - These files can be accessed quickly using C++ code and the relevant information can be dumped out into other formats.

 ::::::::::::::::::::::::::::::